You’ve probably heard that eating in moderation is easy and if you do you can eat anything!

 1. Focusing too much on the details.

-When you spend time focusing on the nutrition facts, what’s the healthiest way to eat, what’s the best plan for you or any number of other details, you can lose sight of the big picture.
-I’m not saying the details aren’t important at all or that gaining knowledge isn’t helpful, it’s when it takes up more time than is needs to take up.
-How you’ll know that it’s too much is when it seems to take on more importance than your experience of nurturing yourself.
+When you spend time focusing on the nutrition facts, the healthiest way to eat, the best plan for you, or any other details, you can lose sight of the big picture.
+I’m not saying the details aren’t important or that gaining knowledge isn’t helpful, it’s when it takes up more time than is needs to take up.
+You’ll know it’s too much when it seems to take on more importance than your experience of nurturing yourself.

-Focusing on the details too much also leads to silencing your ability to listen to the feedback your mind and body are giving you about what you need.
+Focusing on the details too much also silences your ability to listen to the feedback your mind and body give you about what you need.
 When you aren’t listening to your body, it can lead to overeating.
-When you’re disconnected from yourself it’s very difficult to hear the subtle cues about what you need.
+When disconnected from yourself, it’s tough to hear the subtle cues about what you need.

 Eat in Moderation Solution: